 The Board will have at least four (4) regularly scheduled meetings per year.
 Special meetings will be called as necessary in accordance with the Company's bylaws.
 The length of each meeting will be sufficient to allow the Board to conduct all business on its agenda and any other business properly raised during such meeting.
 If a director is unable to attend a regularly scheduled meeting of the Board either in person or by telephone, he or she is expected to notify the Corporate Secretary prior to the meeting date.
-Because the Board believes personal interaction with management is important, directors are expected to attend all scheduled meetings of the Board and committees on which each such director sits in person or by telephone.
-In addition, directors are expected to attend the Annual Shareholders Meeting, except if unusual circumstances make attendance impractical.
-If a director is unable to attend the Annual Shareholders Meeting, he or she is expected to notify the Corporate Secretary in advance of the meeting.
+Because the Board believes personal interaction with management is important, directors should attend all scheduled Board and committee meetings in person or by telephone, and should also attend the Annual Shareholders Meeting.

-The Board will conduct an annual self-evaluation to assess its performance.
+The Board will make an annual self-evaluation.
 This assessment will focus on the Board's contribution to the Company and emphasize those areas in which the Board believes a better contribution could be made.
-The Audit, Nominating, Strategic Planning and Compensation and Environmental, Social and Corporate Governance Committees will also conduct annual self-evaluations to assess their performance.
-The Board also expects each director to conduct an annual self-evaluation and self-assessment regarding his or her performance or non-performance of duties on the Board and the Committees on which he or she serves.
+The Board also expects each director annually to make a self-evaluation and self-assessment regarding his or her performance or non-performance of duties on the Board and the Committees on which he or she serves.